OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/tab/README.txt

    - An 'webApplicationInfo' object will be added into your Teams app manifest template.
 This field is required by Teams when enabling SSO.
 3. Create: 'Auth/tab'
    - Reference code and a 'README.txt' file.
 These files are provided for reference.
 See below for more information.
+4. Modify: 'appsettings.json' and 'appsettings.Development.json'
+   - Configs that will be used by TeamsFx SDK will be added into your app settings.
+Please update add the 'TeamsFx' object if you have other appsettings files.

 Update your code to add SSO
 -------------------------